leticiagcapovilla/mywikitest/Machine/Groups/CON/counting_system.md

 In order to communicate with the designed hardware, firmware for PRUs and a library for user interface are needed.
 Also, once the project deals with PRUs and Beaglebone's general-purpose input/output, it is mandatory to configure its pins before running any code.

-All library files for boards in Sirius are available in [https://gitlab.cnpem.br/patricia.nallin/counting-pru/tree/master/src/v2-3 CountingPRU Gitlab page] (available only through CNPEM network).
+All library files for boards in Sirius are available in [Gitlab page](https://gitlab.cnpem.br/patricia.nallin/counting-pru/tree/master/src/v2-3 CountingPRU){target=_blank} (available only through CNPEM network).

 ### System library